wildREA/fileCompresSU/README.md

 ### Installation

-1. **Download:** Head over to the [Releases](https://github.com/wildREA/computerComponentsTracker/tags) page and download the latest version.
+1. **Download:** Head over to the [Releases](https://github.com/wildREA/fileCompresSU/tags) page and download the latest version.
 2. **Extract:** Unzip the downloaded folder to your preferred location.
-3. **Run Setup:** Launch `setup.exe` and follow the installation prompts.
+3. **Run Setup:** Launch `setup.exe` or `AppImage` and follow the installation prompts.
 4. **Installation:** Click `Install` when prompted.

-Once installed, the application will automatically launch, providing you with an engaging interface that showcases a variety of cars along with their hardware statistics.
+Once installed, the application will automatically launch, providing you with a simple interface that displays an intuitive file dropzone with follow-up UI elements upon uploading and compressing a file or files.
 If you encounter an "Unknown Publisher" warning, rest assured it is due to the software not being signed—a common situation with unsigned applications.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>